 The words “diversity” and “inclusion” often get conflated, but they actually mean two different things.
 Diversity isn’t merely about hiring people who aren’t white men to help “mix up” the workplace.
 These efforts, even if well-intentioned, can reek of tokenism if those diverse hires aren’t effectively brought into the fold.

-Inclusion is about ensuring employees are treated equally and are free from discrimination at all levels of the company so that they can do their best work.
+Inclusion is about ensuring employees are treated equally and are free from discrimination at all levels of the enterprise sales company so that they can do their best work.
 And that, as McKinsey’s 2018 Delivering Through Diversity report argues, is hard but necessary work: “While progress on representation can be brought about relatively rapidly with the right set of initiatives, embedding inclusion sustainably within the organization can take many years, often requiring action outside the organization.”

 The good news is that companies that undergo this process of intensive self-reflection and policymaking usually emerge stronger than their competitors—and more profitable.